nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 5. Press `Enter`.

-6. The event will be added to your to do list.
+6. The event will be added to your to do list and message "Added event" is displayed on console..

 [comment]: # (@@author A0140060A)